williamslaro/williamslaro.github.io/_talks/dataset1.md

 4. **WKB Ministers Data:** Stata version of the original Woldendorp, Keman and Budge data.

 ## Generation Files
-* To generate datasets based on different units of analysis (such as government-party), or temporal dimensions (such as quarterly or monthly), or to create different government partisanship variables, follow the directions in the Seki-Williams Government Partisanship.do (Stata do file).
+* To generate datasets based on different units of analysis (such as government-party), or temporal dimensions (such as quarterly or monthly), or to create different government partisanship variables, follow the directions in the Seki-Williams Government Partisanship.do (Stata do file) located on [Dataverse](https://doi.org/10.7910/DVN/0UNUAM).

 ## Supporting Materials
 * Codebooks for the Governments, Ministers, and Government Partisanship datasets